spanichella/ARIES-story-teller/README.md

 ## 5. Wrapper Component Description <a name="section5"></a>
-During our project, we wrapped the two pipelines into one executable programm.
-To make it user friendly we changed the setup and execution procedure from ground up with removing the commandline interaction and manual specification of the local paths and replacing them with a simple graphical user interface.
-During the merging of the pipelines, we also refactored, cleaned up and fixed the code, so that it now also works on windows.
-A more indept description and propositions to further enhance and extend our work can be found [here](combined-pipelines/README.md)
+During our project, we wrapped the two pipelines into one executable program.
+To make it more user-friendly, we changed the setup and execution procedure from the ground up: we removed the command-line interaction as well as any manual specifications of local paths, and replaced them with a simple graphical user interface instead.
+While merging the pipelines we also refactored, cleaned up, and fixed the code, such that it now also works on Windows.
+A more in-depth description and propositions to further enhance and extend our work can be found [here](combined-pipelines/README.md)

 **//TODO: @Marc** \
-_// pfad zu readme sollte stimmen, wird nach merge funktionnieren _//Info von Chris: Hier kannst du ja noch das Icon vom Story Teller reinposten, die folgende Zeile im markdown macht das (sobald branch mit main gemerged ist sollte das img am richtigen Ort liegen)_
+_//Info von Chris: Hier kannst du ja noch das Icon vom Story Teller reinposten, die folgende Zeile im markdown macht das (sobald branch mit main gemerged ist sollte das img am richtigen Ort liegen)_

 ![](combined-pipelines/Images/swmlogo2.jpg)

 ## 6. Study Results and Discussion <a name="section6"></a>
-- **Precision** is a metric which quantifies the number of correct positive predictions made and is calculated as the ratio of correctly predicted positive examples (out of the total retrieved) divided by the total number of retrieved examples [1]
+- **Precision** is a metric which quantifies the number of correct positive predictions made and is calculated as the ratio of correctly predicted positive examples (out of the total retrieved) divided by the total number of retrieved examples [2]
 - **Recall** is a metric which quantifies the number of correct positive predictions made out of all positive predictions there are.
-Recall provides an indication of missed positive predictions (contrary to precision) [1]
+Recall provides an indication of missed positive predictions (contrary to precision) [2]

 **// TODO: Can somebody please verify that this is correct?**

 ## References
+- [1] M. Ruiz, S. Panichella, 2020.
+Can We Design Software as We Talk?
-- [1] A. Fernandez, S. Garcia, M. Galar, R. C. Prati, B. Krawczyk, F. Herrera, 2018.
+- [2] A. Fernandez, S. Garcia, M. Galar, R. C. Prati, B. Krawczyk, F. Herrera, 2018.
 Learning from Imbalanced Data Sets, 1st ed.
 2018 Edition
-- [2] M. Ruiz, S. Panichella, 2020.
-Can We Design Software as We Talk? **//TODO: Source Info not complete; Also where should this be used?**